Code99it/DASH2000/README.md

 Free for personal use only.
 Commercial use is strictly prohibited.
-Licensed under CERN OHL v2.0.
+Licensed under CC BY-NC 4.0